nombumurage/python_weather/readme.txt

 8. Get the highest temperature spread using max() method and print it.

 #Assumptions
-The script runs true for the specific dataset.
-Any changes in the dataset might affect the functioning of the script
+1.The script runs true for the specific dataset.
+Any changes in the dataset might affect the functioning of the script.

 #To Run the Program
 1. Ensure python is installed on the machine.
 Version used for this script is 2.7.12